ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 All the files were updated to a better plotting.

 The implementation of the Kinodynamic RRT* has been improved through matlab engine, now it is faster.
+In order to run the kinodynamic implementations a matlab license and matlab engine API are needed.

 ## About
 In this implementation we present the rrt* algorithm in 4 different ways.
 The implementations are: